 Peppol Country Guide · France

-Mandatory B2B E-Invoicing AND E-Reporting from 1 September 2026
+Mandatory B2B E-Invoicing and e-Reporting from September 1, 2026

 Overview

-France's B2B e-invoicing reform is established under the Finance Law 2024 and implemented by the DGFiP (Direction Générale des Finances Publiques).
+France's B2B e-invoicing reform is established under the Finance Law 2024 and implemented by DGFiP (Direction Générale des Finances Publiques).
 It introduces two distinct obligations for all VAT-registered French businesses:

-How Invoice Exchange Works in France
+How e-Invoice exchange works in France

 Implementation Timeline

-France E-Invoicing Rollout, 2025 to 2030
+France e-Invoicing rollout, 2025 to 2030

 Interoperability testing begins between PA platforms

 Interoperability testing closes.
-PA certification finalised
+PA certification framework finalised

 DGFiP official pilot launched.
 Voluntary testing open

-Mid-size companies (SMEs) — mandatory phase 2
+Very small, small, medium companies — mandatory phase 2

 All VAT-registered businesses — full mandate